MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/mip-enums-and-structs.md

 DISABLED_SERVICE            | The user could not get access to the content due to the service being disabled PROXY_AUTH_ERROR            | Proxy authentication failed.
 NO_POLICY_ERROR            | No policy is configured for user/tenant
+OPERATION_CANCELLED            | Operation cancelled
+ADHOC_PROTECTION_REQUIRED            | Adhoc protection should be set to complete the action on the file

 ### HttpRequestType enum